 - Make sure your cat is microchipped and your contact information is up-to-date.

-- Keep your cat inside (if you have an outdoor-outdoor cat) 24 hours before July 4th and 24 hours after July 4th, while fireworks may be displayed.
+- Keep your cat inside (if you have an indoor-outdoor cat) 24 hours before July 4th and 24 hours after July 4th, while fireworks may be displayed.

-- Try to stay indoors with your cat or cats, if you can.
+- Try to stay inside with your cat to comfort and calm them

 - Keep your cat in a safe enclosed space like a bathroom or bedroom with the windows and door shut, and provide them with a comfortable place to hide like a dark closet with some soft bedding.

-- Turn on some soft music (classical or jazz) in the room to help diffuse the noise of the fireworks; a TV works well too.
+- Turn on some soft music (classical, acoustical, piano or jazz) in the room to help diffuse the noise of the fireworks; a TV works well too.

 - To help calm your cat – there are several natural over-the-counter remedies that are very effective and harmless, including: Rescue Remedy, Feliway, and Quiet Moments.